coleifer/peewee/docs/peewee/cookbook.rst

     this is fun
     look at this picture of my food

-If you want to express a complex query, use parentheses and python's "or" and "and"
+If you want to express a complex query, use parentheses and python's bitwise "or" and "and"
 operators:

 .. code-block:: pycon